-Twenty years ago (20!), I learned of a strategy to find cheaper fares for many trips.
+Thirty years ago (30!), I learned of a strategy to find cheaper fares for many trips.

 It was 1991, just a year or two before I could book my own fares on the internet.
-I wanted to fly this itinerary: Monterey to Los Angeles, Orange County to Las Vegas, Las Vegas to Monterey.
-I was not sure this itinerary was feasible or economical.
+I wanted to fly the following itinerary but was not sure it was feasible or economical: Monterey to Los Angeles, Orange County to Las Vegas, Las Vegas to Monterey.

 I used a decent travel agent at the time who was patient and tolerant enough to let me experiment and test the computer boundaries and limits.
 For this trip, she said it would have to be one-way fares but not all routes had competitive one-way fares.
 Luckily, these routes did.
 The second issue was that no carrier operated all of these routes.
 She had to use different airlines–different ticketing computers, different reservations.
 At that time it was more complicated.